nevimmu/wallpaper-maid/README.md

 ```

 ## How to use
-Wallpaper Maid will look in ~/Pictures/Wallpapers, you can then use the command `wallpaper-maid` to choose your wallpaper
+Wallpaper Maid will look for wallpapers in `~/Pictures/Wallpapers`.
+Run the following command to choose your wallpaper:
+`wallpaper-maid`

 > [!IMPORTANT]
-> When using the option to set a different wallpaper on each monitor, make sure to name your wallpapers with the suffix you game to each monitor.
+> When using the option to set a different wallpaper on each monitor, make sure to name your wallpapers according to the monitor suffix.
 For example:
-> wallpaper-main.png, wallpaper-right.png, wallpaper-left.png
+> `wallpaper-main.png`, `wallpaper-right.png`, `wallpaper-left.png`

+### Rofi theme
+To use a custom theme, create or edit a theme file at:
+`~/.config/wallpaper-maid/theme.rasi`
+Rofi will automatically use this file when you run the script.